AppsFlyer’s In-App Event recording is a powerful feature that can benefit advertisers and ad networks alike.

 Some networks prefer to receive the events as they are, i.e. it doesn't matter if the event is called purchase, acquisition or event5.

-In this case, you can choose one of the three options:
+In this case, you can choose one of the two options:

 If you choose to manually add events, click Add Event, and select the event you want to send.
 Repeat to add more events.